jakeramaer/single-shot-human-reconstruction-2022/README.md

             <img src="resources/eval-images/missing_limbs/1.png" height="300" />
         </p>

-- ICON assumes weak perspective cameras, which makes it susceptible to failure when subjects are close to the lens / distorted.
+- (nitty-gritty) ICON assumes weak perspective cameras, which makes it susceptible to failure when subjects are close to the lens / distorted.
 In a UFC ring subjects might get very close to cameras.
 ## Improvements Made
 The improvements that I mention in the limitations section are non-trivial, and require a whole rework of the model and / or the training data, which is beyond the scope of this exercise.